Particl-Community/academy/in-depth/indepth_part_coin.rst

 Settlement of payments
 ======================

-On Particl's marketplace, payments are settled in PART.
-PART is a cryptocurrency that can be sent to anyone, anywhere in the world, without the need for any third-party to facilitate transactions.
-It is a secure cryptocurrency similar to Bitcoin, but packed with much more user privacy.
-The PART coin plays a huge role in protecting your personal information when transacting on the marketplace.
+Although you can use many different coins to pay for products and services on Particl's marketplace, payments are ultimately settled in PART.

+PART is an untraceable cryptocurrency that can be sent to anyone, anywhere in the world, without the need for any third-party to facilitate transactions.
+It is a secure cryptocurrency that is similar to Bitcoin, but packed with better tools to help you preserve your financial privacy from prying eyes.
+The PART coin is one of the major pieces of the Particl puzzle that protects your personal information when using the marketplace.

 Blockchain Specifications
 -------------------------

-PART is the cryptocurrency of the Particl blockchain and is the currency used all throughout the Particl ecosystem.
-It is first and foremost built with your security and the privacy of your personal information in mind.
-It uses the proven secure Bitcoin codebase but adds to it a bunch of improvements that makes it faster, more private, and more flexible.
-The PART coin is rigorously maintained up-to-date with Bitcoin's updates ensuring that it gets all the latest stability, security, and performance improvements.
+PART is the cryptocurrency of the Particl blockchain.
+To keep your financial data safe from data scrapers, advertizers, hackers, and other undesirable actors, it uses the latest innovations in digital and blockchain security.
+PART's codebase is built following the proven secure Bitcoin protocol, which has been battle-tested over more than 10 years, on top of which many improvements have been added to make it faster, more private, and more flexible.
+The PART coin is rigorously maintained up to date with Bitcoin's latest updates so that it stays on top of the technological curve and can benefit from all the industry's stability, security, and performance improvements.

 +--------------------------+------------------------------------------+
 | **Native blockchain**    | Particl                                  |